HomeBlogEpisode 8: c36 And c4, Promising Is Not Deployable

 For c4 in particular, the negative result is instructive because the branch did not fail on one spectacular flaw.
 It failed by accumulating several smaller deficits: feasibility, overlap, offset behavior on ORB-down days, and option-parity cleanliness.
 That kind of failure is common in serious portfolio construction.
 A strategy often dies not because it is obviously bad, but because it is not clearly additive enough.

 Those are different kinds of failure.
-Publishing them together is useful because it teaches an audience that not all near-misses are the same.
+Publishing them together shows an audience that not all near-misses are the same.

 Why This Week Matters